Derived isogenies and isogenies for abelian surfaces: Cohomological realizations of derived isogeny

 \subsection{A filtered Torelli Theorem}

-In \cite{LieblichOlsson15,LieblichOlsson17}, Lieblich and Olsson introduce the notion of filtered derived equivalence and show that filtered derived equivalent K3 surfaces are isomorphic.
-In this part, we will give an analogue for (twisted) abelian surfaces, whose proof is much more simple than the K3 surface case as the bounded derived category of a (twisted) abelian surface is a generic K3 category in the sense of \cite{Huybrechts2008}.
+In \cite{LieblichOlsson15,LieblichOlsson17}, Lieblich and Olsson have introduced the filtered derived equivalence and demonstrated that K3 surfaces with such equivalence are isomorphic.
+We will present an analogous result for (twisted) abelian surfaces.
+The proof is simpler than for K3 surfaces, as the bounded derived category of a (twisted) abelian surface corresponds to a generic K3 category \cite{Huybrechts2008}.